Last updated

 The OriginTrail protocol also supports the Web of Things (W3C) recommended standard.
 This will ensure wide compatibility with IoT devices and has already been utilized for a number of European Union-wide use cases and pilots.

-OriginTrail’s standards-based approach also caught the attention of the World Economic Forum (WEF), who detailed OriginTrail as one of the top blockchain-based supply chain solutions in their 2020 Blockchain Deployment Toolkit report.
-They also published an article on OriginTrail’s Essential COVID-19 Supplies Repository as an effective use of blockchain technology.
+OriginTrail’s standards-based approach also caught the attention of the World Economic Forum (WEF), who detailed OriginTrail as one of the top blockchain-based supply chain solutions in their They also published on OriginTrail’s Essential COVID-19 Supplies Repository as an effective use of blockchain technology.

-Lastly, the German Federal Office for Information Security praised OriginTrail as one of two future leaders in blockchain-assisted supply chain management.
+Lastly, the German Federal Office for Information Security in blockchain-assisted supply chain management.